delabassee/odl2021-lab/lab13-UDS.md

 💡 Unix domain sockets are supported in Unix-based operating systems (Linux, macOS) and - despite their name - on Windows 10 and Windows Server 2019 too!

-## Unix Domain Socket in a nutshell
+## Unix Domain Socket in a Nutshell

 As mentioned, Unix domain sockets are based on path names, so the first thing we need is a path that is then turned into a Unix domain socket address.